 The same sentiments can be drawn to the vehicle’s soundstage reproduction, as it’s a little closed due to the omission of extra drivers.
 Nonetheless, the small size of the cabin helps with the overall width and depth, which is above average for a four-speaker setup.

-Finally, onto cabin noise, the new Jazz suffers a little from engine noise when a kick-down is initiated, which is largely due to the vehicle’s e-CVT transmission.
+Finally, onto cabin noise, the new Jazz suffers a little from engine noise when a kick-down is initiated.
 Still, it’s not as loud as the Honda HR-V and surprisingly also has good noise isolation from the exterior environment.
 In our controlled tests using a sound meter we recorded, 35 dBA at a standstill; 53-56 dBA, while driving at 20-30mph; 60-64 dBA, while driving at 40mph; and 66-70 dBA when at 70mph.

 TotallyEV’s verdict on the Honda Jazz’s audio system